 |--user||MySQL user name to use when connecting to server|

 |--version-check||Check for proper server version||5.7.2|

 Display a short help message and exit.

 The path to the MySQL installation directory.
-This option is accepted for backward compatibility but ignored.
-It is removed in MySQL 5.7.
+This option was removed in MySQL 5.7.2.

 The directory where character sets are installed.
 See Section 10.5, “Character Set Configuration”.

 The path to the data directory.
-This option is accepted for backward compatibility but ignored.
-It is removed in MySQL 5.7.
+This option was removed in MySQL 5.7.2.

 Write a debugging log.
 A typical